Shrek (character)

 Shrek is a fictional ogre character created by American author William Steig.
 Shrek is the protagonist of the book of the same name, a series of films by DreamWorks Animation, as well as a musical.
-The name "Shrek" is derived from the German word Schreck, meaning "fright" or "terror".
+The name "Shrek" is a romanization of the Yiddish word שרעק (shrek), or שרעקלעך (shreklekh), related to the German Schreck and meaning "fear" or "fright".
 In the films, Shrek was voiced by Mike Myers, and in the musical, he was played principally by Brian d'Arcy James.

 On May 21, 2010, Shrek received a star on the Hollywood Walk of Fame in Los Angeles.
 In June 2010, Entertainment Weekly named him one of the "100 Greatest Characters of the Last 20 Years", placing 15th.